 Where we go from here

-In January, we launched our next Studio in Austin, and are in the process of hiring a Community Manager there.
+In January, we launched a studio in Austin, and are in the process of hiring a Community Manager there.
 We couldn’t be more excited about the prospects, the work we’ve already done there, and the potential for building some deep, long-lasting relationships.

 Which means our current footprint looks something like this: